Sepulther1/mistwood/web/README.md

    the browser sending a _HTTP request_ to the server, with a specific type (GET,POST etc) and url-path (like for `https://localhost:4001/`, the part of the url we need to consider is `/`).
-2. Evennia (through Django) will make use of the regular expressions registered in the `urls.py` file.
-This acts as a rerouter to _views_, which are regular Python functions able to process the incoming request (think of these as similar to the right Evennia Command being selected to handle your input - views are like Commands in this sense).
+2. Mistwood (through Django) will make use of the regular expressions registered in the `urls.py` file.
+This acts as a rerouter to _views_, which are regular Python functions able to process the incoming request (think of these as similar to the right Mistwood Command being selected to handle your input - views are like Commands in this sense).
 In the case of `/` we reroute to a view handling the main index-page of the website.
-The view is either a function or a callable class (Evennia tends to have them as functions).
+The view is either a function or a callable class (Mistwood tends to have them as functions).
 3. The view-function will prepare all the data needed by the web page.
 For the default index page, this means gather the game statistics so you can see how many